 Dividing $100,000 (the difference between the two figures) by $100 gives us 1,000; multiply that by $5 and we have $5,000.
 Adding that to the initial $11,330 means you’d be facing $16,330 in stamp duty on your property purchase.

 Keep in mind that these calculations are merely an example and don’t take any extenuating circumstances into account.
-We recommend speaking to your conveyancer or solicitor if you’d like an accurate estimate of your payable stamp duty on a given property purchase.
+Consider speaking to your conveyancer or solicitor if you’d like an accurate estimate of your payable stamp duty on a given property transfer.

-It’s also important to note that your home-buying costs don’t end there, and you may also have to pay for things like:
+It’s also important to note that the costs associated with buying a home don’t end there, and you may also have to pay for things like:

 In South Australia, all transfers of residential and primary production land are considered ‘dutiable’ (i.e. subject to stamp duty) by RevenueSA.
 This includes: